mozilla-releng/relengdocs/procedures/release-duty/index.rst

 After ReleaseDuty
 -----------------

-After your tour of releaseduty, In the past it was  customary to fix any documentation or automation issues discovered.
+After your tour of ReleaseDuty, in the past it was customary to fix any documentation or automation issues discovered.
 Now make sure you file any bugs so issues can be included in a future sprint or work cycle.